-The Naviar Haiku Fest comes back to London for its fourth edition, this time at the iconic music club Corsica Studios.
+The fourth edition of the Naviar Haiku Fest took place at the iconic music club Corsica Studios.

-We’ll start the event with an introductory workshop to haiku, a traditional short form of Japanese poetry, followed by a music hackathon where musicians will be invited to make music in response to an assigned haiku.
+We started the event with an introductory workshop to haiku, followed by a music hackathon where musicians were invited to make music in response to an assigned haiku.

-The Haiku Fest will end with a series of live performances by members and friends of Naviar Records, working in the fields of ambient, electronic and contemporary classical music.
+The Haiku Fest will ended with a series of live performances by members and friends of Naviar Records, working in the fields of ambient, electronic and contemporary classical music.

-we’ll learn the history of haiku, the rules for writing one and its structure, how to add a kigo (seasonal reference) and Kireji (cutting word).
-We’ll also read and analyze some of the most famous haiku and haibun.
-At the end of the workshop, participants will have time to write their own poems.
-The workshop is hosted by Marco Sebastiano Alessi, founder of Naviar.
+During the workshop we learned the history of haiku, the rules for writing one and its structure, how to add a kigo (seasonal reference) and Kireji (cutting word).
+We read and analyzed some of the most famous haiku and haibun.
+At the end of the workshop, participants had time to write their own poems.

-At the beginning of the session you’ll be provided with a list of haiku poems to choose from (provided by the Haiku Foundation), and invited to make music in response to one of them.
-You’ll have three hours to complete one (or more) compositions and record it.
+At the beginning of the session, participants were provided with a list of haiku poems to choose from (provided by the Haiku Foundation), and invited to make music in response to one of them.
+They had three hours to complete one (or more) compositions and record it.